MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-overview.md

 ## Next steps

-Now that you understand what the Azure SDK for Java is, it is time to take a deep dive into many of the cross-cutting concepts that exist to make developers productive when using the libraries.
+Now that you understand what the Azure SDK for Java is, it's time to take a deep dive into many of the cross-cutting concepts that exist to make developers productive when using the libraries.
 A good starting point is the documentation for the following:

 * [HTTP clients & pipeline](java-sdk-http-client-pipeline.md)
 * [Asynchronous programming](java-sdk-async-programming.md)